stuckinsnow/brainstation-projects/README.md

 ### `npm install`

+If you don't wish to click the URL where it is deployed, you can download the project.
 Please run "npm I" to install the node modules.

 ## Available Scripts